influxdata/flux/docs/SPEC.md

  - For each new row, values for group key columns stay the same, while values for new columns are determined from the input tables by the value in `valueColumn` at the row identified by the `rowKey` values and the new column's label.
  If no value is found, the value is set to `null`.

-[IMPL#353](https://github.com/influxdata/platform/issues/353) Null defined in spec but not implemented.

 #### InfluxFieldsAsCols

 InfluxFieldsAsCols is a special application of pivot that will automatically align fields within each measurement that have the same timestamp.